RuBru/cactus-blog/source/_posts/wallstreet.md

 - (The rule of 72)[#The-rule-of-72]
 - "Strategies that become well known often lose their effectiveness after publication of their results."
 - It is critical that you understand yourself.
+- There is no sure and easy road to riches.
+High returns can be achieved only through higher risk-taking (and perhaps through accepting lower liquidity)

 ---